Kausheel/User_Management/README.md

 Authentication
 ==================

-A PHP class giving you all the necessary functions for authentication: Login, Logout, Register, Email Confirmation, Forgot Password, and Change Password.
+A PHP class giving you all the necessary functions for authentication: Login, Logout, Register, Email Confirmation, Reset Password, and Change Password.

 - Database settings are independant from the code.
 Just set once in Configuration file.
 - Passwords are hashed with Bcrypt using the PHPass framework.